minjun0622/MKS22X-FinalProject/README.md

 This game is similar to the game of Snake, where a tiny square moves around the world collecting the little pieces of food that is dropped randomly across the world.
 However, my group put a twist on this game and made it take place inside a maze where there is harder obstacles.

 #Instructions for Playing the Game
-When loading the game, you have two options.
-Pressing the button 1, will trigger a world that only has a border.
-If number 2 is pressed, then a world that is a maze will be generated.
+When loading the game, you have three options.
+Pressing the button 1, will trigger a world that is free for you to roam.
+If number 2 is pressed, then a world with a border is generated.
+Pressing 3 in the startup menu spawns a menu.
 You have the arrow keys to move around.
-When you died, just press the 'r' key and you can restart with the choice of pressing either 1 or 2.
+When you died, just press the 'r' key and you can restart with the choice of pressing either 1 or 2, 3
 A cheat was added such that if TAB was pressed multiple times, then the game would automatically think you won!

 #DEVlogs!
 # Minjun